ChicoState/TownHall/gphagura.md

 "As a user, I want to be able to see the people who are my friends list"

 "As a teacher, I want to put my grades straight into the gradebook"

+John Pinto:
+"As a professor, I want to be able to see my class list"

+"As a student, I want to find my grades easily"